telerik/ajax-docs/controls/cloudupload/overview.md

 ## General Information

-**RadCloudUpload** provides the ability to upload files directly to Cloud Storage Providers - AmazonS3 and Azure.The upload workflow is as follows : the file, which is about to be uploaded is initially processed to a handler and the handler uploads the file to the specified storage provider **(files are not stored on the server's hard drive)**.
+**RadCloudUpload** provides the ability to upload files directly to Cloud Storage Providers - AmazonS3 and Azure.
+The upload workflow is as follows: the file, which is about to be uploaded is initially processed to a handler and the handler uploads the file to the specified storage provider **(files are not stored on the server's hard drive)**.

 The main built-in features of **RadCloudUpload** include: